CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 #### Coercion

-The solution it to change the problem to one where.
+The solution is to change the problem to one where.
 This is where *coercion* comes into play.
 The book introduces the idea of simply viewing an object of one type as an object of another.